-A Counselor’s Perspective: Student Motivation
+A Counselor’s Perspective: How to Improve Student Motivation

 Here we go again.
-The kids say they have given every ounce of effort that they have to give to schoolwork and they’re in dire need of a break.
+The kids say they have given every ounce of effort they have to give to schoolwork, and they’re in dire need of a break.
 The thought of sitting through another lesson, remembering one more piece of information, and then another homework assignment is absolutely unbearable.
 So how can you help motivate your student to stay on track at school?

-We wanted to shed some light on how to keep your child(ren) motivated and meet their goals throughout the school year, so we decided to ask an expert.
+We wanted to shed some light on how to keep your children motivated and meet their goals throughout the school year, so we decided to ask an expert.
 I sat down with Renee Breur, school counselor at Pikes Peak Online High School, to get some advice.

 Of course, every student is different, and they all have unique and individual motivational factors.
 From visual to auditory, there is a big difference in learning styles.
 However, a look at your involvement as a parent provides some good insight into what your student needs, and much of Breur’s advice is general enough to apply to most students and parents.